Henderson Hopkins School

-The campus is organized into five visually connect Houses.
-Each House includes traditional classrooms and flex spaces for multi-modal instruction and individualized learning, as well as a Commons: a large, luminous volume used for flexible learning and small group lunches, and serving as connector to an exterior Learning Terrace.
+The campus is organized into five visually connected houses.
+Each house includes traditional classrooms and flex spaces for multi-modal instruction and individualized learning, as well as a commons: a large, luminous volume used for flexible learning and small group lunches, and serving as connector to an exterior learning terrace.

 An evolving and innovative curriculum was fundamental in informing the design process.
 The school’s learning spaces are designed to permit flexible reconfiguration according to changing student ages, needs, and activities.